 When do you stop your test?

 There’s no defined timeframe, but you should wait around three months.

-If it’s a success and you are getting regular sales of your ebook, you can then take your next steps.
+If it’s a success and you get regular ebook sales, you can take your next steps.

-You can send your trial ebook covers to a designer to give them an idea of what is working for you.
+You can send your trial ebook covers to a designer to give them an idea of what works for you.